thunderboltsid/rasdapy/README.rst

 ::

-    $ from rasdapy.lib import RasCollection
+    $ from rasdapy.surface import RasCollection

 Initialize RasCollection with collection name
 ---------------------------------------------